 The Organ Calendar on the Organ Page: Is There A Better Finish Here and Now?

-Sure, it has to be exactly this way: For a last time we introdue the organ calendar here, which you can order in the small size 8.3 inches by 11.7 inches in the shop directly short before Christmas.
+Sure, it has to be exactly this way: For the last time, we introduce the organ calendar here, which you can order in the small size 8.3 inches by 11.7 inches in the shop directly short before Christmas.
 Next year you can order this one again and there will be a next organ calendar.
-Plus, there are: 33 Bach calendars.
+Plus, there are 33 Bach calendars.
 3 sizes.
 2019 + 2020.
 To the shop.